 Ressha ni noru sai wa, kanarazu kiiroi sen no uchigawa ni omachi kudasai

-Translation: When boarding the train, always wait on the inner side of the yellow line.
+Translation: When boarding the train, always wait behind the yellow line.

 白線/黄色い線まで下がってお待ち下さい